Skip to content

 Grind Sessions

-If achievements involve overly long and frustrating grinds that have no meaningful purpose, they're better suited for Bonus sets.
+If achievements involve overly long and frustrating grinds that have no meaningful purpose, they're better suited for subsets.
 These include leveling characters to the maximum level, maxing out stats, performing a task an absurd amount of times, etc. when none of those things award the player.
 A good grind session subset will have a strong, cohesive theme.

 • Please note that a grind does not automatically mean it's unsuitable for a base set: A good example of something grindy that awards the player, thus making it suitable for a base set, is One of a Kind from Final Fantasy IV (SNES), which requires a highly RNG-reliant grind for an item to trade for said armor.